Snapodcast/architecture/README.md

 <br/>

 ### Snapod Analytics
-Snapod Analytics is written in TypeScript using Express.js framework, deployed on AWS using ElasticBeanstalk, servers are in Hong Kong.
+Snapod Analytics is written in TypeScript using Express.js framework, deployed on AWS Elastic Beanstalk, servers are in Hong Kong.
 + Database interaction ORM is nohm;
 + Redis database is from Aliyun, servers are in mainland China;